Alcibiades: References in popular culture

+Antique depictions

-Alcibiades has not been spared by ancient comedy and stories attest to an epic confrontation between Alcibiades and Eupolis resembling that between Aristophanes and Cleon.
-He also appears as a character in several Socratic dialogues (Symposium, Protagoras, Alcibiades I and II, as well as the eponymous dialogues by Aeschines Socraticus and Antisthenes).
+Alcibiades has not been spared by ancient comedy, and stories attest to an epic confrontation between Alcibiades and Eupolis resembling that between Aristophanes and Cleon.
+He also appears as a character in several Socratic dialogues (Symposium, Protagoras, Alcibiades I and II, where he is depicted as a lover and student of Socrates, as well as the eponymous dialogues by Aeschines Socraticus and Antisthenes).
 Purportedly based on his own personal experience, Antisthenes described Alcibiades's extraordinary physical strength, courage, and beauty, saying, "If Achilles did not look like this, he was not really handsome."
-In his trial, Socrates must rebut the attempt to hold him guilty for the crimes of his former students, including Alcibiades.
+In his trial, Socrates rebuts the attempt to hold him guilty for the crimes of his former students, including Alcibiades.
 Hence, he declares in Apology: "I have never been anyone's teacher".

+Postclassical depictions

 Alcibiades has been depicted regularly in art, both in Medieval and Renaissance works, and in several significant works of modern literature as well.
 He is a major character in Shakespeare and Thomas Middleton's tragicomic play Timon of Athens, speaking no less than 7% of total lines and appearing in five scenes at the beginning, middle, and ending of the play.
-He has been the main character in historical novels of authors like Anna Bowman Dodd, Gertrude Atherton, Rosemary Sutcliff, Daniel Chavarria, Steven Pressfield and Peter Green.
+He has been the main character in historical novels of authors like Anna Bowman Dodd, Gertrude Atherton, Mary Renault, Rosemary Sutcliff, Daniel Chavarria, Steven Pressfield, Peter Green, and Ilja Leonard Pfeijffer.

+Modern depictions

 Alcibiades is also involved in the plot of the video game Assassin's Creed Odyssey, under the name Alkibiades.

-Alcibiades' military prowess was cited by the eponymous character in the Academy Award winner for best picture in 1970, "Patton", within a scene in which Allied generals discuss possible plans for their forthcoming invasion of Sicily in 1943 during a lavish dinner hosted by U. S. Lieutenant general George S. Patton Jr.
+Alcibiades's military prowess was cited by the eponymous character in Patton, within a scene in which Allied generals discuss possible plans for their forthcoming invasion of Sicily in 1943 during a lavish dinner hosted by U.S. Lieutenant general George S. Patton Jr.